-Check out my new article in WestPac News: University of Hawaiʻi at Mānoa School of Law Library: Library Workshops Prove Popular.
+Check out Storm's article in WestPac News: University of Hawaiʻi at Mānoa School of Law Library: Library Workshops Prove Popular.

 Looking for something spooky to read? can't get spookier than: These Book Covers Have Been Judged: Anthropodermic Bibliopegy, or Books Bound in Human Skin WSR School of Law Library blob post.